kentcdodds/asts-workshop/README.md

 The workflow of this workshop is fairly simple and based on [Make It Stick][makeitstick] methodologies:

-1. Learn a few concepts via quizzes (generation)
+1. Learn a few concepts via demos
-2. Apply the concepts via tests (desirable difficulties)
+2. Apply the concepts via exercises
 3. Write down three core concepts you learned and provide feedback on the exercise (elaboration and reflection)